DharmikGohil013/Odoo-Hackathon/Client/README.md

-# SkillSwap Client
+# LearnLink Client

-A React-based web application for skill swapping platform where users can exchange skills with each other.
+A React-based web application for skill learning platform where users can connect and learn skills from each other.

 ## Features

 - **User Authentication**: Login and registration
 - **Profile Management**: Update profile, skills, and privacy settings
-- **Skill Swapping**: Send and manage skill swap requests
+- **Skill Learning**: Connect with others and learn new skills
 - **Social Features**: Add friends, join groups
 - **Recommendations**: Get personalized user recommendations
 - **Media Upload**: Upload profile photos and other media